dnbert/prm/README.md

 Syncing
 ===

-PRM supports syncing your repository to DreamObjects, an object storage service, using the S3 API.
+PRM supports syncing your Debian and Ubuntu repositories to S3 compatible object stores such as AWS S3 and DreamObjects

 ```
-prm -t sync -p pool -r squeeze -a amd64 -c main -g --accesskey my_access_key --secretkey my_secret_key
+prm -t sync -p pool -r squeeze -a amd64 -c main -g --accesskey my_access_key --secretkey my_secret_key -u objects.dreamhost.com
 ```

 Buckets are created based on the path (-p) flag.
 In the previous case, pool would be a bucket and the contents of your repository would be objects.
 If the bucket does not exist, PRM will create it for you.

-To use DreamObjects as your apt repository, add the following to your sources.list
+To use your S3 bucket as your apt repository, add the following to your sources.list

 ```
 deb http://objects.dreamhost.com/my_bucket_name/ my_release my_component